MaCFP/macfp-db/Buoyant_Plumes/Sandia_Helium_Plume/Documentation/Sandia_Helium_Plume_Setup.md

 ####Introduction

-The Fire Laboratory for Accreditation of Models by Experimentation (FLAME) facility [Blanchat, 2001; O'Hern et al., 2005] at San- dia National Laboratories in Albuquerque, New Mexico, is designed specifically for validating models of buoyant fire plumes.
+The Fire Laboratory for Accreditation of Models by Experimentation (FLAME) facility [Blanchat, 2001; O'Hern et al., 2005] at Sandia National Laboratory in Albuquerque, New Mexico, is designed specifically for validating models of buoyant fire plumes.
 The plume source is 1 m in diameter surrounded by a 0.5 m steel "ground plane".
 Particle Image Velocimetry (PIV) and Planar Laser-Induced Fluorescence (PLIF) techniques were used to obtain instantaneous joint scalar and velocity fields.

 <img src="https://github.com/MaCFP/macfp-db/blob/master/Buoyant_Plumes/Sandia_Helium_Plume/Documentation/Sandia_FLAME_facility.png" width="800">